Xictaw/Wixa-Old/README.md

 # Wixa
-Wixa is a Discord Bot that are made for Effectiveness and Speed
+Wixa is a Discord Bot that are made for Effectiveness and Speed *This bot is already abandoned because there is a newer version is work*

 I have been developing it for 3 years.
 Even though the bot has been in development that long the bot can actually be done in like 3 days, but I have been busy with my school so I abandoned it in the past and now I will be developing this bot again until it's done.